- Published on

 After 4+ years implementing data science solutions, I find myself confronting a familiar set of challenges in which I started my career in - policy evaluation.
 While this is in the sphere of AI fairness, there are many similar parallels across both domains.

-This post is written as part of our participation in the Monetary Authority of Singapore (MAS) Veritas challenge on applying fairness, ethics, accountability and fairness (FEAT) in artificial intelligence and data analytics (AIDA) use cases.1
+This post is written as part of our participation in the Monetary Authority of Singapore (MAS) Veritas challenge on applying fairness, ethics, accountability and fairness (FEAT) in artificial intelligence and data analytics (AIDA) use cases.^[For more information, please refer to the challenge press release and the recommended assessment methodology.]

 As one of the shortlisted finalist, I thought it would be good to blog about the approach we are taking and why we believe it to be the right one.
 In the initial written proposal, rather than simply pitching our existing experience and expertise, I decided to write an aspirational proposal of what fairness in machine learning could look like, which I feel is very different from what it currently is in practice.
 I thank the MAS and organising committee for giving us the opportunity to shape some of the most important policy guidelines and recommendations in the space.